-Maintaining a licence can also represent a significant cost factor over a longer period of time.
+Keeping a license current can also represent a significant cost factor over a longer period of time.

 That is correct.
 That is an option to prepare yourself for the theoretical exam.
 However, after covering all that material, you still need to complete approx. 80 hours of full-time education at a flight school before being able to take the exam.

-A complete list of flight schools, which offer training to become an airline pilot (MPL, ATPL(A)), can be found on the LBA (Federal Aviation Office) homepage.
+A complete list of German flight schools training to become commercial pilots (MPL, ATPL(A)) can be found on the LBA homepage.

 In addition, there are many flight schools in other European countries that train according to European regulations.
 WARNING: It should be clarified here in advance to what extent the acquired qualifications will also be recognized by the national authorities of future employers.

 1) Acquisition of the required license at a flight school listed by the LBA and subsequent application to an airline.
 A checklist with assistance in selecting a flight school can also be found on our homepage.
 Warning: We consider any promises to have better chances with certain airlines by training at a certain school to be dubious.

 2) Occasionally, cadet-pilots are trained directly for airlines, although the selection procedures and financing methods used for this vary considerably.
 This method can also result in considerable waiting times and costs after successful completion of the training, since the trainees are only hired as required and one does not necessarily get a job with the desired airline within an airline group.